 When I bought that bike, I knew I’d get fit, but I never would have predicted this path to doing so.

 Originally Given As A Speech

 I originally spoke this essay to Toastmasters Area L Speech Contest Attendees, March 22, 2014.
 I was runner-up!
-I’ve updated it to improve readability, to show my achievements to date, and to share my new plans.
+I’ve updated it to:

 Also published on Medium.